Freedmen's Bureau: Educational legacy

-Despite the untimely dissolution of the Freedmen's Bureau, its legacy influenced the important historically black colleges and universities (HBCUs), which were the chief institutions of higher learning for blacks in the South through the decades of segregation into the mid-20th century.
-Under the direction and sponsorship of the Bureau, together with the American Missionary Association in many cases, from approximately 1866 until its termination in 1872, an estimated 25 institutions of higher learning for black youth were established.
+Despite the untimely dissolution of the Freedmen's Bureau, its legacy influenced the important historically Black colleges and universities (HBCUs), which were the chief institutions of higher learning for Blacks through the decades of segregation into the mid-20th century.
+Under the direction and sponsorship of the Bureau, together with the American Missionary Association in many cases, from approximately 1866 until its termination in 1872, an estimated 25 institutions of higher learning for Freedmen were established.
 The leaders among them continue to operate as highly ranked institutions in the 21st century and have seen increasing enrollment.
-(Examples of HBCUs include Howard University, St. Augustine's College, Fisk University, Johnson C. Smith University, Clark Atlanta University, Dillard University, Shaw University, Virginia Union University, and Tougaloo College).
+(Examples of HBCUs include Howard University, St. Augustine's College, Fisk University, Johnson C. Smith University, Clark Atlanta University, Dillard University, Shaw University, Virginia Union University, and Tougaloo College.)

 As of 2009, there exist approximately 105 HBCUs that range in scope, size, organization, and orientation.
 Under the Education Act of 1965, Congress officially defined an HBCU as "an institution whose principal missions were and are the education of Black Americans".
-HBCUs graduate over 50% of African-American professionals, 50% of African-American public school teachers, and 70% of African-American dentists.
-In addition, 50% of African Americans who graduate from HBCUs pursue graduate or professional degrees.
-One in three degrees held by African Americans in the natural sciences, and half the degrees held by African Americans in mathematics, were earned at HBCUs.
+HBCUs graduate over 50% of Black-American professionals, 50% of Black-American public school teachers, and 70% of Black-American dentists.
+In addition, 50% of students who graduate from HBCUs pursue graduate or professional degrees.
+One in three degrees held by Black Americans in the natural sciences, and half the degrees held by Black Americans in mathematics, were earned at HBCUs.

 Perhaps the best known of these institutions is Howard University, founded in Washington, D.C., in 1867, with the aid of the Freedmen's Bureau.
 It was named for the commissioner of the Freedmen's Bureau, General Oliver Otis Howard.